Mihály Horányi

 Marcus Piquette

-Marcus completed his PhD in the Astrophysical and Planetary Sciences department working with Mihály Horányi on simulations of photoelectron sheaths and dust dynamics on the lunar surface.
+Marcus Piquette completed his PhD in the Astrophysical and Planetary Sciences department working with Mihály Horányi on simulations of photoelectron sheaths and dust dynamics on the lunar surface.
 He now works at Mission Ops at LASP.

 Andrew Poppe

 Andrew Poppe received his PhD in physics from the University of Colorado.
+Andrew is currently an Associate Research Scientist at the Space Sciences Laboratory at the University of California at Berkeley.

 Steven Priddy